-Claudia Scholz is a higher education professional in San Antonio, TX.
+Claudia Scholz is a research development professional in Charlottesville, Virginia.
 She specializes in research administration and faculty development.
-Her interests include teaching & learning, technology, the non-profit sector, foster-care & adoption, among other topics.
+Her interests include data scteaching & learning, technology, the non-profit sector, foster-care & adoption, among other topics.

 I currently work as Research Programs Coordinator at Trinity University, a selective liberal arts college in San Antonio, Texas.
 In this position, I serve as the university’s sponsored programs officer and coordinate the summer undergraduate research program.

 My undergraduate degree is in Latin American Studies, with an emphasis on literature and U.S. immigration.
 My master’s and doctoral degrees are in the sociology of international development.
 I also have interests in non-profit organizations, community development, communication and educational technology, foster care and adoption.